twarik/katacoda-scenarios/Tensorflow Serving/step3.md

 The output should look like:

+`service/half-plus-two-service created
+deployment.apps/half-plus-two-v1 created
-`deployment "resnet-deployment" created
+destinationrule.networking.istio.io/half-plus-two-service created
-service "resnet-service" created`
+virtualservice.networking.istio.io/half-plus-two-service created`

 view the status of the deployment: